felixwittwer/casio_astronomy_tools/README.md

 # casio_astronomy_tools
-astronomy tools for Casio fx-9860 GIII and GII
+astronomy tools for Casio fx-9860 GIII and GII and partly for ClassPad 400

 ## Installation